Snohomish County assistance programs.

 Allen Creek Community Church - Seeds of Grace.
 The charity provides free used clothing and free food to any person in need.
 (360) 659 - 7335, Marysville.

+There are other charities run pantries and government food programs, including SNAP and WIC.
+Families living in poverty, single parents, and seniors are a focus.
 Find details, phone numbers, and information on additional Snohomish and Everett food pantries.

-Low cost or free community clinics
+Low cost or free health clinics

 If the centers below can’t meet the needs of you or your family, there are other clinics that can provide medical assistance, prescriptions, and other aid.
 Find more Snohomish County clinics.